-The following information will form the core of my 2 lectures at the California School of Podiatric Medicine at Samuel Merritt Universitty in Oakland California October 2014.
+The following information will form the core of my 2 lectures at the California School of Podiatric Medicine at Samuel Merritt Universitty in Oakland California November and December 2016.
 Each lecture is 2 hours in length.
-The links to my blog and the questions in red are for your advanced learning.
+The links to my blog are for your advanced learning.
+The questions in red are for the midterm or final and will be part of multiple choice questions.
 If you can go through it all by yourself, or in groups, you will have a good understanding of some of the basic concepts of sports medicine.

 Objectives (as outlined by the Department of Biomechanics of the California School of Podiatric Medicine):